 Bryco Arms is one of Southern California's "junk gun" or "Saturday Night Special" manufacturers, which have become known as the "Ring of Fire."
-These pistols are poorly made from cast-zinc alloy, retailing for approximately $80-100 (name-brand pistols sell for $700 to 800).
+These pistols are poorly made from cast-zinc alloy, retailing for approximately $80-100 (name-brand pistols sell for $700 or more).
 Most experts agree that they have no legitimate military purpose, law enforcement purpose, target shooting purpose, hunting purpose or even plinking purpose.
 Their sole justification is "armed confrontation between individuals."
 They are designed to be concealed, which is illegal without a permit in most states.
 Many are sold with fingerprint resistant finishes.
 Bryco Arms' pistols are among the most commonly recovered from crime, and feature prominently on the ATF's Youth Crime Gun Interdiction Imitative (YCGII) list.

 The history of these pistols dates back to 1968.
 In response to the assassinations of Dr. Martin Luther King, Jr. and Robert Kennedy, Congress passed the Gun Control Act of 1968, banning the importation of low-quality, low-cost "pocket pistols."
 The Jennings family and acquaintances stepped in to fill the void, starting several companies to produce and sell them domestically - Raven Arms, Davis Industries, Jennings Firearms, Inc., CalWestco Inc., Lorcin Engineering, Sundance Industries, Bryco Arms, Phoenix Arms, and B.L.
 Jennings, Inc.